roberts-sandbox/test-prag/_posts/2013-12-08-hello-world.md

 published: true
 ---

-This is my first post just to say hello.
+This is my first post just to say *hello*.

 That's it.